Hello everybody.

 Unlike in Westeros, summer is coming.
 My posting schedule will be more relaxed, as usual, so don’t hold your breath waiting for the next posts (hint: subscribe instead, and you’ll be notified whenever I post).

-However, the bigger piece of news is that last Tuesday I’ve released QuantLib 1.6; you can download it at this link if you haven’t already.
+And now, some news: last Tuesday I’ve released QuantLib 1.6; you can download it at this link if you haven’t already.
 Thanks to all those who contributed.
 In this post, I’ll share some information on the release (like I did last time).

 I’m happy to report that we managed to decrease the distance between releases.
 This one comes out four and a half months after QuantLib 1.5, which is much better than the one-year hiatus between the 1.4 and 1.5 releases.
 However, this doesn’t mean that the 1.6 release was a small one: it contains 65 issues and pull requests (follow the link to see their list and examine the changes brought by any one of them).
 A couple of quick git commands also shows a grand total of 382 commits by 16 contributors (git outputs 18 because it includes a couple of duplicates it doesn’t know about).